Payment reauthorizations

 }'

-Whether Digital River (1) attempts to capture and settle on the original payment authorization because it has yet to expire, (2) successfully creates a new authorization to replace the expired one or (3) fails to create a new authorization and then force settles on the original, expired one, your request immediately returns a fulfillment and this results in the creation of an event whose
+Whether Digital River (1) attempts to capture and settle on the original payment authorization because it has yet to expire, (2) successfully creates a new authorization to replace the expired one, or (3) fails to create a new authorization and then force settles on the original, expired one, your request immediately returns a fulfillment and this results in the creation of an event whose type

 is order.charge.capture.pending